Lloyd Babb: Career

 Babb was admitted as an Australian lawyer in 1989 and was called to the bar in the same year.

 In 2000, Babb was appointed a Crown Prosecutor.
 In 2007, he was appointed as Senior Counsel.
 Babb's 10-year appointment as the Director of Public Prosecutions began on 18 July 2011, when he replaced Nicholas Cowdery, who retired after 17 years in the job.

-In a media release congratulating Sally Downing SC, Babb's replacement, Attorney General Mark Speakman said “She is very well positioned to continue the dedicated work of Lloyd Babb SC, who finished his 10-year term on 17 July 2021.
+In a media release congratulating Sally Dowling SC, Babb's replacement, Attorney General Mark Speakman said “She is very well positioned to continue the dedicated work of Lloyd Babb SC, who finished his 10-year term on 17 July 2021.
 NSW has been fortunate indeed to have benefited from the expertise, professionalism and integrity Babb brought to the position over the past decade.”

 Notable successful prosecutions

-Babb's notable successful prosecutions include the Darwiche Razzak Fahda series of murders, Robert Hughes (Hey Dad actor), Graeme Reeves (the Butcher of Bega), the constitutional challenge to the state application to outlaw the Hells Angels Motorcycle Club and Wendy Stott.
+Babb's notable successful prosecutions include the Darwiche Razzak Fahda series of murders, Robert Hughes (Hey Dad actor), Graeme Reeves (the Butcher of Bega), the constitutional challenge to the state application to outlaw the Hells Angels Motorcycle Club, and the Wendy Stott slavery case.